getsentry/sentry-docs/src/collections/_documentation/clients/go/usage.md

 ## Capturing Events

-`Capture` is a low-level method that can be used to deliver hand-crafter events (named type Packet in our Go SDK).
+`Capture` is a low-level method that can be used to deliver hand-crafter events (named type Packet in The Sentry Go SDK).
 It has no `CaptureAndWait` counterpart, but returns a channel in case you want to verify delivery status.
 To form a `Packet`, you can use `Packet` type directly, or `NewPacket` and `NewPacketWithExtra` helper methods which creates an empty event with a message and optional extra data.

 ```go